-• Did participation in the National School Breakfast or Lunch Program change?

-No, we continue participating in the National School Breakfast and Lunch Program.

-- Did the policy and implementation address the issues identified in the needs assessment?
+- Did participation in the National School Breakfast or Lunch Program change?
+No, we continue participating in the National School Breakfast and Lunch Program. - Did the policy and implementation address the issues identified in the needs assessment?
 For example: - 1.
 Is it making a difference?
 What's working? - 2.
 What's not working?
 How can the impact of the policy be increased to enhance its effect on student health and academic learning? - 1.
 It is definitely working.
 Students are healthy and attending school on a regular basis.
-Academy Prep boasts of one of the highest average daily attendance percentages in Florida.
-After implementing the wellness policy, our annual ADA increased from 97% in 2006 to the current 98% (August 14, 2017 to present). - 2.
+Academy Prep boasts of one of the highest average daily attendance percentages in Florida with a current ADA of 96%. - 2.
 We continue to work on increasing the number of students eating breakfast at school on a regular basis.
-To date, our average is 50 students out of a possible 119 electing to eat breakfast at APT.
+To date, our average is 50 students out of a possible 116 electing to eat breakfast at APT.
 Although the breakfasts served are well-balanced and nutritious, about 50% of our students are opting to not take advantage.
 The primary reason given is that due to the time of morning convocation, students eat breakfast at home, or have no breakfast at all in order to get to school on time.
 A second reason offered is that due to the dietary restrictions placed upon us by NSLP and that our meals are vended, vs. freshly prepared on site, students become indifferent with the limited breakfast menu.
 Regardless of the cause, we are concerned that some children may choose to "go without" until lunchtime.
 We will continue making it a priority to educate the students on the importance of eating a healthy breakfast and working with our vendor to make the breakfast menu more varied while remaining compliant with NSLP nutritional requirements.

-Appendix A provides a listing of all APT's activities and programs conducted to promote nutrition, wellness and physical activity.
+Appendix A provides a listing of all APT's activities and programs conducted to promote nutrition, wellness and physical activity

-Appendix B contains three checklists (nutrition education, physical activity, and other school-based activities) which assess APT's progress in reaching their 2022-23 goals.
+Appendix B contains three checklists (nutrition education, physical activity, and other school-based activities) which assess APT's progress in reaching their 2023-24 goals.

-Appendix A SEMESTER 2 ACADEMIC SCHEDULE 2021-22 rev 12.21 Monday
+Appendix A ACADEMIC SCHEDULE 2023-24 Monday - Thursday